Makiko Tomita: Sevens

+XVs

-Tomita studied at Waseda University in the School of International Liberal Studies in Japan.
-She was named in the Japanese squad for the 2017 World Cup.
+Tomita was named in the Japanese squad for the 2017 Rugby World Cup.
 She was cited for a dangerous tackle in their match against France.
+After she returned from a three-match suspension, she helped the Sakura XVs beat Hong Kong in their final World Cup match.

+In 2021, she had a stint with French club Lons Section Paloise; she became the first Japanese to compete in the Élite 1 competition.